tummychow/go-dep-mgmt/PROSCONS.md

 - convenience command to generate Goopfile for an existing project would be nice to compete with other dep managers.
 - no svn/bzr support
 - `goop go test` is a bit more annoying than `goop test` (yes yes it's nitpicking)
+- if you depend on a subfolder of a larger repository, goop's dependency computation ends up running on the larger repository and bringing in all of its dependencies instead.
+See nitrous-io/goop#23.

 ## gopkg.in